DDevApps/comfy-quick-server-kit/README.md

 <div align="center">

-Made with care for everyone who just wants ComfyUI to work properly on Linux.<br>
-If this saved you time, a ⭐ on GitHub goes a long way.
+Built by [DDevApps](https://github.com/DDevApps) · If this saved you time, a ⭐ on GitHub goes a long way.

 </div>